Updated: May 2

 Success will undoubtedly lead to your phone ringing more often.
 If, for example, your receptionist also posts on Facebook or plans events, then likely one of those sub-tasks will suffer since more time will be allocated to answering calls.
 Splitting out those tasks to new positions could be a solution.

-3. Do your employees already know the issues / solutions?
+3. Do your employees already know the issues and their solutions?